Drug company releases statement after being named in Knox Co. suit

 Amerisource is headquartered in Chesterbrook, Pennsylvania and is one of the largest drug distributors with reported revenues of $167.9 billion in 2018.

-On it's website, Amerisource says it's committed to fighting the opioid epidemic by, "Maintaining an order monitoring program with sophisticated technology that tests every controlled substance order against established governing criteria.
+, Amerisource says it's committed to fighting the opioid epidemic by, "Maintaining an order monitoring program with sophisticated technology that tests every controlled substance order against established governing criteria.
 Orders exceeding those criteria are redirected to experienced diversion control personnel for further analysis and possible cancellation."

 The company said it also fights the epidemic by, "Providing daily reports to the United States Drug Enforcement Administration of all opioid-based medication orders, including the quantity, type and recipient of each shipped order."